 Happy New Year everyone!
 I hope all of you had a lovely Christmas break and you are ready for a great half term ahead.
-Our topic this half term will be ‘Extreme Earth’ and we will have a lot of time to discover all sorts of extreme weather conditions.
+Our topic this half term will be all about the Ancient Romans.
 I am looking forward to getting started!

 Collective worship is a special time for us in Year 4.
 We all gather together and listen to readings from the Bible.
 We listen and respond to God’s word and consider how this relates to our lives.
 We reflect on how we can learn from the Bible and what choices we should make going forth.
 Together we like to pray, listen to songs and sit quietly to remember how lucky we are to be part of God’s beautiful creation!

 RE – Celebrating the Mass

 In RE the children will develop their knowledge and understanding of the Mass.
 They will reflect on the importance of Sunday and why Catholics go to Mass.
 They will learn about the different parts of the Mass like the Liturgy of the Word, the offertory, words of consecration and sign of peace.